How to Find an Equivalent Spare Part Safely

 • Model number

-• Serial number if applicable
+• Serial number if available

 • Rating